 Students referred to our program have lower academic achievement.
-The low-income students and Foster Youth students come to our program with the need to make up one or more academic semesters to be eligible to return to their district of residence.
-To support academic achievement and credit recovery we have implemented the following actions Goal 1 Action #2 Instructional Aides, Instructional aides provide support to students to complement a broad course of study.
-Instructional aides support the classroom instruction and provide more one-on-one support for low-income students.
-Action # 16 After School Enrichment Activities, Provide after-school enrichment activities, including Coast League Basketball, Boys to Men Empowerment Groups, The Ink People, culinary projects, and surfing trips.
-Basketball uniforms, referees, and instructor time, these provide more credit recovery options for on-time graduation.
-Action # 25 Summer School/Credit Progression, Staff will meet with students quarterly to set credit goals and review progress.
-Summer School will be offered annually for students who need credit recovery.
-Action #26 21st Century Learning Technician, Provide all students with opportunity to utilize new technology and learn 21st century learning skills through the provision of a 21st Century Learning Technician.
-Our ow-income youth report less access to technology in the home, this provides more access and additional assistance to obtaining needed skills for careers and college.
+Low-income students and Foster Youth students come to our program with the need to make up one or more academic semesters to be eligible to return to their district of residence.
+To support academic achievement and credit recovery we have implemented the following actions: Goal 1, Action #2 Instructional Aides: Instructional aides provide support to students to complement a broad course of study.
+Instructional aides support the classroom instruction and provide more one-on-one support for low-income students; Action #61 Cal-Soap Tutor provide additional support and tutoring for identified students; Action #16 After School Enrichment Activities: Provide after-school enrichment activities, including Coast League Basketball, Boys to Men Empowerment Groups, Ink People, culinary projects, and surfing trips.
+Basketball uniforms, referees, and instructor time, these provide more credit recovery options for on-time graduation; Action #25 Summer School/Credit Progression: Staff will meet with students quarterly to set credit goals and review progress.
+Summer School will be offered annually for students who need credit recovery; Action #26 21st Century Learning Technician: Provide all students with opportunity to utilize new technology and learn 21st century learning skills through the provision of a 21st Century Learning Technician.
+Our low-income youth report less access to technology in the home, this provides more access and additional assistance to obtaining needed skills for careers and college.
+Action #53 Professional Development-All staff will be trained in The Science of Reading Supports.
+Our local data shows that over 50% of our students are reading below the 7th grade reading level.
+The PD will provide teachers with a systematic approach to support low reading levels with secondary students.
+Increasing reading levels will support credit completion and on time graduation.
 Our students need to earn 15 or more credits each quarter to recover credits and increase their academic achievement.
 Our baseline data shows that 52% of students earned 15 or more credits each quarter.
-We want to see improvement over the three years to raise credit completion to 15 or more credits earned to 60 %.
+We want to see improvement over the three years to raise credit completion to 15 or more credits earned to 60%.

-Our district is set up to take referrals from SARB, Probation and the SARB board.
-Our district has new students referred weekly and our population increases and is ever changing.
+Our district is set up to take referrals from SARB, Probation, and school districts.
+Our district has new students referred weekly and our population increases and is ever-changing.
 This makes it difficult for students to complete the full CTE course.
 Our low-income students need more access to College and Career courses and supports.
-Our low-income and EL students have access with multiple offerings to high quality Career Technical Program by implementing the following actions: Goal 1 Action# 6 Paid Work Experience, Work experience will be provided to eligible students, including SWD and unduplicated youth.
-The work experience program for students will be expanded to include the Humboldt Hydro Farms program, and office work experience.
-Action #31 Humboldt Hydro Farms Career Program, Humboldt Hydro Farms CTE Program will be an option for all CCS students to participate in.
+Our low-income and EL students have access with multiple offerings to high quality Career Technical Program by implementing the following actions: Goal 1, Action #6 Paid Work Experience and #46 Career Exploration: Work experience will be provided to eligible students, including SWD and unduplicated youth.
+The work experience program for students will be expanded to include the Humboldt Hydro Farms program and office work experience; Action #31 Humboldt Hydro Farms Career Program,#39 CTE Digital Media course, and #49 CTE Construction Trades : Humboldt Hydro Farms CTE Program, Digital Media Course, and CTE Construction Trades will be an option for all CCS students to participate in.
 Provide an opportunity for work-experience and internships.
-Providing additional CTE opportunities, work experience and work-based learning are critical for students in alternative settings who typically have less access to these courses and opportunities.
+Providing additional CTE opportunities, work experience. and work-based learning are critical for students in alternative settings who typically have less access to these courses and opportunities.
 This provides additional support for student to attain career training and experience.
-Our Career and College baseline of # of students enrolled in CTE offerings is a new metric and we have no baseline data.
+Our Career and College baseline of the number of students enrolled in CTE offerings is a new metric and we have no baseline data.
 We hope over three years to have a 10% increase in students completing a CTE course.